SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/connectivity-sigfox.md

 ### To update a connection

-Select the connection to be updated, make your edits and save the connection.
+Select the connection to be updated, make your edits, and save the connection.

 >**Important:** When the connection is updated, currently it is updated, without displaying the devices associated with the connection.